Changelog

 When changing between files, the descriptors and assets views update their results by default.
 You can now lock those views to prevent updating them when jumping between files.

-This feature should be useful if you are analyzing a particular route.
+This feature should be useful when analyzing a particular route.
 You can select the HTML file you want to analyze, which will make jxscout load all the assets/descriptors for that route.
-Then you can lock the views and analyze all the relevant code for that particular route.
+Then you can lock the views and analyze all the relevant code for that route.

 Lock view